phenax/h/README.md

 # h
 Html templating library for kotlin.
-Inspired by the whole vdom scene in javascript.

 ### Instructions
 * Build it yourself my dude and get the jar.
 (Gonna add a release jar soon and ).